Firstly, let’s get one thing straight – structured data is not a direct ranking factor, but it is an indirect one.

 What does structured data do?

 Whichever type of structured data you choose to implement on your site, all of them help to describe your content, give more information about your business, and if implemented automatically, can add product information to search engine results (SERPs).
-This information can help customers decide on whether your product is right for them, based on reviews, price and whether or not the product is in stock.
+This information can help customers decide on whether your product is right for them, based on reviews, price and whether or not the product is in stock, like in the example below:

 Structured data can also help you gain rich results (AKA structured data features) in the search engine results, such as product, carousel, recipes and reviews as well as something called enriched search results, which include things like pop-ups for jobs.